amanoxsolutions/mlops-realtime-data-ingestion/doc/MLOPS.md

 We spent no effort in
 1. finding the most appropriate forecasting model.
-We just needed a model to test the MLOps pipeline automation.
+We just needed a model to test the MLOps pipeline automation
-2. analyzing the average blockchain transaction fee per minute the model is predicting.
+2. analyzing the average blockchain transaction fee per minute the model is predicting
-3. analyzing the best way to evaluate the model.
-While DeepAR can be evaluated using weighted quantile loss (e.g. 80% quantile), we just picked the 50% quantile for simplicity.
+3. analyzing the best way to evaluate the model and picked the mean weighted quantile loss with 90% confidence interval to try a custom metric
 4. evaluating the model against multiple predictions.
 To evaluate the model, we just take the latest data, take out the last 5 data points as ground truth data and test the model’s predictions against that.
-5 predictions is not a lot to evaluate the model, and it can easily happen by chance that there will be many outliers in the evaluation data, skewing the evaluation results.
+But 5 predictions is not a lot to evaluate the model, and it can easily happen by chance that there will be many outliers in the evaluation data, skewing the evaluation results

-Also, as more data are gathered, we should expect the model's hypertunning parameters (e.g. learning rate, epochs, etc.) to be re-evaluated to better fit the data and optimize the model training.
-In the demo the hypertunning parameters are stored in SSM Parameters, allowing them to be updated independently of the SageMaker pipeline code.
-It would thus be easy to train the new model with updated hypertunning parameters, hopefully training a more accurate model.
+Also, as more data are gathered, we should expect the model's tuning hyperparameters (e.g. learning rate, epochs, etc.) to be re-evaluated to better fit the data and optimize the model training.
+In the demo the hyperparameters are stored in SSM Parameters, allowing them to be updated independently of the SageMaker pipeline code.
+It would thus be easy to train the new model with updated hyperparameters, hopefully training a more accurate model.
 But this is not done in this demo.

 However, the objective of this demo was to demonstrate the full automation of the MLOps pipeline and this demo